denis-le/roman-python/README.md

     - 🤔 __Are there any other files?
 What does each file do?__

 ## Set up your continuous delivery pipeline
-We'll use [Digital Ocean App Platform](https://www.digitalocean.com/products/app-platform), a super-simple way to set up a continuous delivery pipeline and deploy an application.
+We'll use [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform), a super-simple way to set up a continuous delivery pipeline and deploy an application.
-- Login to Digital Ocean, either using your own account or using an account provided by your instructor.
+- Login to DigitalOcean, either using your own account or using an account provided by your instructor.
+  - If you create a new account, DigitalOcean will give you $200 in credits for 2 months of use.
+You'll have to give them a form of payment.
+Don't worry!
+You won't get charged, as long as you remember to shut down any services you launch today.
-- In the Digital Ocean UI, create your own Roman Python project.
+- In the DigitalOcean UI, create your own Roman Python project.
   - Navigate to `Projects / New Project`.
-Name your project `Roman Python` and click `Create Project'.
+Name your project `Roman Python` and click `Create Project`.
   - In the `Move Resources` dialog, click `Skip for now`.
 - Create your Roman Python app.
 Click `Create App`.
   - At the prompt, `Create Resource from Source Code / Service Provider`, select `GitHub`.